KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 ### Trajectories in the Phase Plane
 force_field=True draws arrows in the direction of the flow \
 Note that the force_field is drawn for the differential equation without coupling!
-Therefore, it is not exact and meant to get intuition for the flow.
+Therefore, it is not exact and meant to give intuition for the flow.

      G = nx.grid_2d_graph(3, 3)
      model = FitzHugh_Nagumo_coupled(coupling=2, network=G, a=0.3, b=0.1, tau=0.2, delta_t=10**(-3), T=20)